 If you wish to use the original resources (v1.0) you can download Instructions, the Card Deck and Copyright the Card Game PowerPoint Slides for free reuse under a Creative Commons Non-Commercial licence.

-We are supporting Open Education Week 2016 and Copyright the Card Game is one of the featured resources.
+We supported Open Education Week 2016 and Copyright the Card Game was one of the featured resources.

 If you would like a brief introduction to how the game was developed and how it works, see the Library Connect webinar by Chris delivered on 13th October 2016.